 Launched in 2013, Festive Friday was conceived to kickstart Christmas card sending.
 The event falls on the last Friday in November, marketed as the day when people should write their personal Christmas cards to friends and family – thereby launching the festive sending season with bang.

-The GCA is also very active in promoting card sending to the next generation by providing popular free schools resources through the Resources section of its website, as well via the Times Education Supplement and Guardian websites.
+The GCA is also very active in promoting card sending to the next generation by providing popular free schools resources through the Resources section of its website.

 Progressive Greetings Worldwide is the official magazine of the GCA.